lananhchloe/lananhchloe/README.md

 Here’s what I’m into these days:

-- 💸 Currently working on: finance-oriented data projects + my minimalist portfolio website
+- 💸 Currently working on: finance-oriented projects + my minimalist portfolio website
-- 📈 Learning: Python, SQL, CFA, and how to make my code look as clean as my spreadsheets
+- 📈 Learning: Python, SQL and CFA
 - 🤝 Open to collaborate on: fintech ideas, data analysis, and anything that mixes numbers with innovation
 - 💬 Ask me about: underground economy models, financial data storytelling, or building study-friendly workflows
 - 😄 Pronouns: she/her